 Do not push hard into the ear canal, but rather pat and allow the cotton to soak water in the dog's ear.

 If your dog suffers from dry skin, once the ear is completely dry, you can take the last cotton ball and dip it in mineral oil and lightly clean off the inside of the flap of the ear.
 This will additionally cleanse, but also provide moisture to the skin.

 Cleaning Solutions at Home

 We all try to save a little money at times and some of us just prefer natural ingredients as opposed to chemical products.

-Generally, the recommended options are to use equal parts of hydrogen peroxide, witch hazel, or apple cider vinegar with purified water.
+Generally, the most common homemade ear cleaner for dogs is simply using equal parts of hydrogen peroxide, witch hazel, or apple cider vinegar mixed with purified water.